 And, woman though I am, I know why that is for me, it’s because of what happens when he goes fishing.

 War, drinking, bullfighting and fishing.
 These are the fictional motifs that ballast the myth of the man himself.
-That his oeuvre really is architectural in 20th century literature as a whole, is partly because the Hemingway tropes, like the Hemingway trout, appear and strike the reader timelessly and in mysteriously personal ways.
+The fact that his works really are architectural in 20th century literature, is partly because the Hemingway tropes, like the Hemingway trout, appear and strike the reader timelessly and in mysteriously personal ways.

 In May of 1925 Hemingway published Big Two Hearted River.
 It is a story in two parts, and the first Hemingway I ever read.
 Now, it threads the line for me for every other fishing scene in the whole of his oeuvre, and there are many.
 I love going fishing with Hemingway, I’ll go with him every time.

 In the story, the most famous of the Nick Adams saga, a man, Nick, gets off a train, walks for the better part of a day though the American midwest, pitches a tent by a river, eats, sleeps, wakes, and goes fishing.